Last verified: 17 days ago

 Red Flags to Watch For

-- Can cause significant GI irritation, heartburn, and stomach pain — especially on an empty stomach or at higher doses
+- Can cause significant GI irritation, heartburn, or stomach pain, especially on an empty stomach or at high doses

 Products Containing Cayenne Pepper Extract